folio-org/stripes-components/lib/AppIcon/readme.md

 # AppIcon

-Displays an app's icon - both default app icon and popover app icon.
+Displays an app's icon in various sizes

 ## Props
 Name | Type | Description
 -- | -- | --
-active | boolean | Adds active style to icon icon | object | Icon in form of an object (Work-in-progress) iconSize | string | Determines the size of the icon. (small, medium, large) iconType | string | Determines the type of icon (default or popover) style | object | For adding custom style to component className | string | For adding custom class to component focusable | boolean | Determines whether or not the icon is focusable when inside a clickable element (true by default) tag | string | Choose HTML-element (defaults to a span element) children | element | Optionally add icon as child element (img or svg)
+icon | object | Icon in form of an object (Work-in-progress) size | string | Determines the size of the icon. (small, medium, large) style | object | For adding custom style to component className | string | For adding custom class to component tag | string | Choose HTML-element (defaults to a span element) children | element | Optionally add icon as child element (img)